joeappleton18/devops_2022_2023_notes/week-3/README.md

 ::: warning TASK 5: Install Husky

+- npx husky-init
-- npx husky-init && npm install
+-  npm install
-- Next, we need to set up some scripts in our package.json file, these will run on each commit
+- Next, we need to set up some scripts in our package.json file, these will run on each commit:

   ```json